jeff-soriano/ora/README.md

 ## Dev Journal

-### June 1, 2025
+### June 4, 2025

-- Use redis to cache scripture passages and other things
+- Initial implementation of journal feature
 - Dark mode toggle, responsive navbar.
 Add tests
 - QUESTIONS: Is there a way to have the user select the words in the passage by clicking on them in the Lectio step?

+### June 2, 2025

+- Redis key fixes so that it restarts every day

+### June 1, 2025

+- Use redis to cache scripture passages and other things

 ### May 31, 2025